What is HTML <div> Tag?

 </html>

-In this example, the <div> tag groups a heading and a paragraph together, organizing them as a single block of content.
+In this example, the div tag is used to group a heading and a paragraph together.
+This allows developers to manage or style both elements as one block of content.

 <!DOCTYPE html>